Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 What is a catastrophic event?

 I live in Florida, so hurricanes are rather catastrophic.
 They could rip off your roof and flood the interior of your house.
 Computers and water are not good bedfellows.
-If you live in an area prone to earthquakes, tornadoes or angry people with sledge hammers who hate computers, then there's a small chance you could have a catastrophic event.
+If you live in an area prone to earthquakes, tornadoes or angry people with sledge hammers who hate computers, there’s a small chance you could have a catastrophic event.

 Since there are many products that you can use to create a 3-2-1 backup strategy, I’ll let you know what I did.
 Then you’ll see how truly paranoid about backs I am.

-Your Working Space
+1: Create Your Working Space

 The first copy is where you store the files that you need to use in processing.
 For many people, that’s the drive inside your computer.